kelvinlegolas3/deviance-raft/README.md

 7. From this point, you're now hosting the latest changes of the **Deviance** world.
 Any save game that you will make will create another save folder in your RAFT© Deviance world directory.
 8. If you're about to logout, **don't forget to save**.
 9. **Delete** all save files inside your **Deviance** folder (local repository) then go to your RAFT© World directory and copy all of the save files to your local repository.
 This is to make sure that there is only one **latest** folder.
-10. Commit and push your changes by doing this command:
+10. Commit and push your changes by entering this command:
 ```
 git add -A
 git commit -m "I deleted the whole base guys"